day8/office-js-event-handler-memory-leak/README.md

 This repo provides a minimal demonstration of [office-js issue #1054](https://github.com/OfficeDev/office-js/issues/1054).
+It has been created using the Microsoft Yeoman office-js generator.

 ## To Show The Problem